Linguaskill: History

 Given these requirements, computer-adaptive testing was identified as the most suitable approach.
 It satisfied the need for a relatively short test, which would measure accurately over a wide range of levels and would be convenient to administer.

-The original Linguaskill ran under DOS.
+The original Linguaskill ran under MS-DOS.
 By 1996, it had been replaced by a Windows multimedia version.
 It was trialled in a number of countries mostly in Europe, but also in Mexico and Japan.

 Having successfully demonstrated the use of computer-adaptive testing, a number of further testing projects were undertaken.
 These have included: CommuniCAT (winner of the 2000 European Academic Software Award), computer based BULATS Online and the Cambridge English Placement Test.

-In 2016, a new version of Linguaskill was launched.
+In 2016, a new version of Linguaskill was developed, which was launched globally in 2018.
 It has been trialled by speakers of over 40 languages, from 50 countries around the world, to ensure the accuracy and reliability of results.
+This version of the test included two variants (Linguaskill General and Linguaskill Business) each with three modules (Writing, Speaking, and combined Reading and Listening), evaluated candidates on Cambridge English Scale scores 0–180 (correlated to CEFR pre-A1 to above C1), and provided candidates with a "Test Report" of their results.

+Cambridge English began introducing a fully-revised version in 2024 and 2025 which rolled out a number of major changes, the most significant of which was making Linguaskill a certificated exam, meaning that it could be used for high stakes purposes such as university admissions and employment.
+Other changes included: